 Where to buy Asian chili garlic sauce?

-Being a staple in every Asian household, chili garlic sauces can be bought at your local Asian grocery stores.
+Being a staple in every Asian household, chili garlic sauces can be bought at your local Asian grocery store.
 They’re typically red with all the solid ingredients settled at the bottom of the jar and the oil on top of it.

 You can also check online Asian groceries like Karman Foods for quality chili garlic sauces.